-Michael Bird’s new book, ( .
+Michael Bird’s new book, Evangelical Theology: A Biblical and Systematic Introduction (ET) was provided to me for review by Zondervan as a part of the Koinonia Blog Tour for this book.
 Bird teaches theology at Ridley Melbourne College of Mission and Ministry in Melbourne, Australia.
-He is the author of various other theological books and commentaries, and also blogs at
+He is the author of various other theological books and commentaries, and also blogs at Euangellion.

 …a people believing in a single Go, answering a common call, confessing a common gospel, receiving a common faith, sealed by a common baptism, and serving a common Lord, Jesus Christ.
 The communion of the saints is the living fellowship of all believers who participate in a shared worship, spiritual gifts, graces, material goods, and mutual edification (609).

 It is this that will serve as the foundation for Bird’s ecclesiology.

 Bird intends to focus on the major points of ecclesiology and, with the aforementioned foundation, he does just that.
 I can’t emphasize enough how important Bird thinks it is to factor in the weight and effect of the gospel at every turn.